StyraInc/regal/docs/rules/style/rule-length.md

 others to read and understand, and for yourself and your team to maintain.

-Note that this rule only counts the number of lines of a rule, and currently does not take into account the actual content inside of a rule.
+Note that this rule only counts the number of lines of a rule, and currently does not take into account the actual content inside of it.
 Neither does it try to analyze the complexity of the code in the rule.

 ## Configuration Options